pb-/gotypist/README.md

     gotypist [-w FILE] [-s] [WORD]...

-    -w FILE     Use this file as word list instead of /usr/share/dict/words -s          Run in demo mode to take a screenshot WORD...
+    -n PROB     Sprinkle in random numbers with probability PROB -s          Run in demo mode to take a screenshot -w FILE     Use this file as word list instead of /usr/share/dict/words WORD...
 Explicitly specify a phrase

 ## Key bindings